Can You Eat Saltwater Catfish? Why or Why Not

 The biggest factor when it comes to taste is the catfish’s diet.
 Those that are feeding primarily by scavenging mud flats will tend to have a deeper, fishy flavor.
 If the diet includes more live natural bait hunted on sand bars or around structure you will find the flavor to much milder.
 In either case it is also important to avoid harvesting bottom feeders in areas prone to pollution as they will absorb the contaminates from the water and food they take in each day.

-It is impossible to catch only big fish, but you can increase you yield of consumable meat by not wasting any of what you do catch.
-Fillets from smaller fish can be breaded and fried, making even smaller pieces a sort of fish nuggets.
+It is impossible to catch only big sail catfish, but you can increase your yield of consumable meat by not wasting any of what you do catch.
+Fillets from smaller fish can be breaded and fried, making even smaller pieces into a sort of fish nugget.
 Larger fillets can be prepared in a variety of ways, including fried or even pan seared in a flavorful sauce (which helps to overcome any strong fish flavor).

 These guys actually cook, eat, and give you their opinion as to whether or not Gafftopsail Catfish are good for eating.

 Hardhead Catfish are similar in size and color as Gafftops, but do not have the tall sail-spike on their dorsal fin.
 Hardheads are appropriately named with very bony heads that extend all the way back to their dorsal fin.

 Both species of catfish are found in the same areas, often in the same schools, but depending who you ask, vary widely in their culinary potential.
 One noteworthy distinction between Gafftop Catfish and Hardhead Catfish that could affect how good they are to eat is their diet.

 Hardhead Catfish are primarily bottom feeders, eating anything in their path whether dead or alive; Sail Catfish eat all throughout the water column, including crab, shrimp and bait fish.